deevo-arch/deezl/README.md

-# Deezl - YouTube Music Clone
+# Deezl - A Sizzle Music Platform

-A fully functional YouTube Music clone built with React, TypeScript, and YouTube API integration.
+A fully functional Sizzle Music Platform by Deevo built with React, TypeScript, and YouTube API integration.
 Stream real music with a beautiful, interactive interface.

 ## Features